Skip to main content

 In cases where inflammation, scarring, or hormonal dysregulation dominate, red light can offer foundational support, but results may plateau without a layered approach.
 This is where adjunctive therapies come in:

-Manual or device-assisted massage helps break down fibrotic tissue, improves lymphatic drainage, and enhances the delivery of oxygen and nutrients—making the follicular environment more receptive to LED stimulation.
+• Scalp Massage & Tissue Mobilisation - Manual or device-assisted massage helps break down fibrotic tissue, improves lymphatic drainage, and enhances the delivery of oxygen and nutrients, making the follicular environment more receptive to LED stimulation.

-These treatments introduce regenerative signals directly into the dermis, helping to reactivate dormant follicles and accelerate tissue repair in ways light alone cannot achieve.
+• Injectables (PRP, Exosomes, Growth Factors) - These treatments introduce regenerative signals directly into the dermis, helping to reactivate dormant follicles and accelerate tissue repair in ways light alone cannot achieve.

-Micronutrient deficiencies, gut dysfunction, and systemic inflammation can all impair hair growth.
+• Nutritional & Metabolic Support - Micronutrient deficiencies, gut dysfunction, and systemic inflammation can all impair hair growth.
 Dietary intervention, supplementation, and blood sugar regulation can stabilise the internal terrain, allowing topical and light-based treatments to work more effectively.

-Chronic stress and hormonal imbalance alter follicular cycling.
+• Stress & Hormonal Modulation - Chronic stress and hormonal imbalance alter follicular cycling.
 In such cases, addressing cortisol, insulin resistance, or thyroid function may be necessary to create the conditions in which red light can deliver meaningful change.

-Research indicates that RLT is most effective for androgenetic alopecia, with studies showing significant improvements in hair density and thickness .
+Red light works best when the system it supports is already primed to respond.
+If results are limited or slow, it may be a sign that deeper repair or a layered treatment protocol is needed, not that the therapy will not work for you at all.
+Research indicates that Red light therapy is most effective for androgenetic alopecia, with studies showing significant improvements in hair density and thickness.
 For other types like telogen effluvium or alopecia areata, evidence is less robust, and further research is needed to establish efficacy.

 Efficacy Across Hair Loss Types